Nevenall/sufficient-reason/System/Magick.md

   > For example: You need to cross a gap between two building to escape some technocratic agents.
 You might calculate the coordinates of the rooftop you wish to be on and run a quick script on your wrist computer to alter your token's position in the virtual reality simulation that is reality; effectively teleporting across the distance.
 This accomplishes your feat using Technology and the sphere of Correspondence.

-  > Alternately: You might speek a spell that calls upon the mystic winds of watoomb to levitate you across the gap.
+  > Alternately: You might speak a spell that calls upon the mystic winds of watoomb to levitate you across the gap.
 Making use of your Occult skill and the Sphere of Forces.

   It is possible for your Effect to have multiple components of the same Sphere.
-This is especially common with Corrispondence and Prime because those Spheres are used for common meta-magickal components.
+This is especially common with Correspondence and Prime because those Spheres are used for common meta-magickal components.
 Such as targeting and extending the duration of your feats.

   > For example, if you combine a d8 fire attack with a d8 levitation asset, you are controlling two distinct Forces which requires two d8 Forces components.